Skip to content

 Risk Category Examples Ways to Reduce Risk

-Allergic Reactions Shellfish (oysters), herbs Avoid known allergens, test new foods in small amounts
+Allergic Reactions Shellfish allergies (oysters), herbal supplements Avoid known allergens, test new foods in small amounts

-Unregulated Products Products with undisclosed or contaminated ingredients Look for third-party tested supplements
+Product Quality Contamination or undisclosed ingredients in supplements Look for third-party tested supplements

-Exacerbating Conditions Heart disease, psychiatric disorders Be honest about your health with your provider
+Existing Health Issues Heart disease, psychiatric disorders Disclose full health status to your provider

 Consent, Communication, and Sexual Wellbeing

-• “I read about some foods and herbs that may boost mood or intimacy.
-Would you be curious to try them together?”
+• “I’ve read about foods and herbs that may support mood or intimacy.
+Would you be open to trying some together?”

-• “Are there any kinds of sexual enhancement products you’d like to know more about, or do you have concerns?”
+• “Are there any kinds of sexual wellness products you’re interested in or have concerns about?”

-• Establish a plan to stop or seek help if anyone feels unwell or uncomfortable.
+• Check in before, during, and after trying anything new; stop or seek medical attention if anyone feels unwell or uneasy.

 Aphrodisiacs and Men's Health Conditions

-Sexual health is influenced by physical, mental, and relational factors.
-Aphrodisiacs—whether natural or synthetic—may interact with existing conditions in important ways.
+Sexual health in men is influenced by a mix of physical, psychological, and interpersonal factors.
+Both natural and synthetic aphrodisiacs may interact with common men's health issues in complex ways.

 Condition Relevance of Aphrodisiacs

-Erectile Dysfunction PDE5 inhibitors effective; some herbs show potential
+Erectile Dysfunction PDE5 inhibitors are effective; some herbs show potential

-Depression and Anxiety Mood-improving herbs (saffron, maca) may help mildly
+Depression and Anxiety Mood-improving herbs (e.g., saffron, maca) may support mild cases, but professional help is key

-History of Trauma or Abuse Psychological effects may outweigh physical ones
+History of Trauma/Abuse Psychological effects may outweigh any pharmacological benefit—seek support as needed

 When to Seek Professional Help:

-• Side effects after taking a new supplement or medication
+• Side effects after taking new supplements or medications

 • Concerns about medication interactions with aphrodisiacs